-The following and other amounts are credited to the vested benefits account:
+The following and other amounts are credited to the pillar 3a account:

-- exit benefits contributed by pension funds;

-- vested benefit credits contributed by other vested benefits funds;
+- Clients' deposits

+- transfers from tied private pensions of other institutions;

 - contributed divorce settlements;

-- redemptions pursuant to Art.
-30d OPA;

 - interest;

 - sale proceeds of securities investments.

-The following are charged to the vested benefits account:
+The following are charged to the pillar 3a account:

-- Transfers to pension funds and vested benefits foundations: - withdrawals by the account holder as permitted by law; - divorce settlements; - · purchase amounts for securities investments; - clients' cost contributions pursuant to Art.
+- Transfers to 3a pension funds; - withdrawals by the account holder as permitted by law; - divorce settlements; - purchase amounts for securities investments; - client' cost contributions pursuant to Art.
 7.

-For each client as at 31 December, a statement is prepared showing the vested benefits credit balance (client account and custody account).
-In addition, the following account details are kept:
+For each client as at 31 December, a statement is prepared showing the pillar 3a credit balance (client account and custody account), and certificates are issued in respect of deposits made for presentation to the tax authority.